welaika/wordless/rtfm/source/_pages/stack/compile.rst

 Who compiles PUG?
 """""""""""""""""

-When a ``.html.pug`` template is loaded, the wordless plugin will automatically compile (and cache) it.
+When a ``.pug`` template is loaded, the wordless plugin will automatically compile (and cache) it.
 As far as you have the plugin activated you are ok.

 .. important::

     By default, you have nothing to do to deploy in production, but if performance is crucial in your project, then you can optimize.
-See :ref:`PHUG optimizer` for more informations.
+See :ref:`PHUGoptimizer` for more informations.

 .. _Pug: https://github.com/pugjs/pug